 Our power stations

 KCE owns 5 power stations - Mangahao, Kuratau, Wairere, Mokauiti and Piriaka.
-We contract out the operation of these to Trustpower, with offices based in Taumarunui for the Ruapehu team and in Shannon for the Mangahao team.
+We contract out the operation of these to Manawa Energy (formerly Trustpower), with offices based in Taumarunui for the Ruapehu team and in Shannon for the Mangahao team.
 They provide expert skill and knowledge.
 Having trusted personnel on the ground is vital to our business.
 We work closely with these teams to ensure our assets are run as efficiently as possible.

 Visiting our power stations